-Electric motor can be geared specifically for any given top speed.
-But when compared to electric car, gasoline engine need multiple gears to reach the top speed.
-All electric car is set at different top speed.
+The electric motor can be geared specifically for any given top speed.
+But when compared to an electric car, the gasoline engine needs multiple gears to reach the top speed.
+The all-electric car is set at a different top speed.
 The normal road electric cars are limited to 160 kmph.

 Some of these cars have a couple of gears.
-In formula E, 3 speed electric car was used.
-So what is benefit of having gears?
+In formula E, 3-speed electric car was used.
+So what is the benefit of having gears?

 In formula E the power is limited to 170 KW.
-Power increases gradually to the limit, but at low-speed the power is not completely used which decreases the acceleration.
-To overcome the low acceleration this electric cars, use gears.
+Power increases gradually to the limit, but at low-speed, the power is not completely used which decreases the acceleration.
+To overcome the low acceleration this electric car, use gears.
 Because more aggressive gear will spin the wheel faster and you will have more wheel torque.
-You will reach the peak power faster when compared to single gear electric motor.
+You will reach peak power faster when compared to a single gear electric motor.